DesktopECHO/xWSL/README.md

 - XRDP Display Server - Access your WSL Linux desktop from the standard Windows Remote Desktop Client (mstsc.exe)
 - PulseAudio for Windows included for audio support.
 - Simple init system started through Task Scheduler.
-- Mozilla SeaMonkey is the default Web renderer.
+- Mozilla SeaMonkey is the default Web renderer; YouTube works if a little jumpy at times.
 Firefox/Chrome have issues in WSL.
 - FreeRDP client (wfreerdp.exe) included for console sessions on Server Core.
 This part is a little janky at present and there's no audio support.
 This could effectively turn a Hyper-V Server 2019 installation into a general-purpose Linux desktop.
+Why you'd want to do this is an overated question.

-There are some inelegant solutions used to address various WSL quirks; contributions are welcome to improve these and any other areas needing improvement.
+There are some inelegant solutions used to address various WSL quirks; contributions are welcome to improve these and any other areas in need of attention.

 Enjoy!
 Dan M.